⚡ Quick answer

 Since 2008, Iron Man key issues directly tied to the MCU films have appreciated significantly.
 Track the value of your issues through My Comics Collection to spot pieces whose market value is rising alongside new cinematic releases.

 Jim Rhodes took on both identities.
 He becomes Iron Man in Iron Man #169 (1983) when Tony Stark relapses into alcoholism and keeps the armor through #200 (1985).
 Starting with Iron Man #282 (1992), he receives his own War Machine armor and adopts that new superhero identity.
-Both periods — Jim Rhodes as Iron Man (#169–200) and War Machine (#282+) — are sought-after collector runs.
+Both periods, Jim Rhodes as Iron Man (#169–200) and War Machine (#282+), are sought-after collector runs.
+The key to a successful collection is organization.
+Sort your comics by series and issue number, use mylar or polypropylene bags with acid-free boards, and store them vertically in longboxes.
+A digital inventory is essential once your collection exceeds 50 issues — it saves time and helps you spot buying opportunities that you might otherwise miss.
+When buying, always verify the seller's reputation (eBay history, Facebook reviews), request detailed high-resolution photos (front cover, back, staples, interior pages), and be suspicious of prices that seem too good to be true.
+For high-end purchases ($200+), prefer CGC or CBCS certified copies that guarantee authenticity and verified condition.

 Manage Your Iron Man Collection Efficiently